Looking for things to save up for as a teenager? I’ve got you covered with 41 examples plus how to figure out what to spend money on as a teenager.

 - You Need to Spend on Money Responsibilities First: You likely have money responsibilities from your parents, or things that they expect you to contribute towards and otherwise pay for.
 You’ll need to save up for those at the same time (and possibly ahead of what you choose from below).

 So, what are the things your teen should spend their money on?

 For starters, you need to spend your money on any money responsibilities your parents have given you.

-Money responsibilities a teen might have:
+Money responsibilities and expenses a teen might have:

 - Weekend nights out with friends

 - After school vending machine snacks